racket/racket-pkg-website/README.md

  - creating `.restart-required` causes it to exit, to be restarted by daemontools.

+ - creating `.reload` causes an explicit code reload.
+Useful when automatic code reloading is disabled.

+ - creating `.fetchindex` causes an immediate refetch of the package index from the backend server.

+ - creating `.rerender` causes an immediate rerendering of all generated static HTML files.

+See `src/signals.rkt` for details of the available signals.

 So long as `sudo chmod 0777 /etc/service/webservice/signals`, these are useful for non-root administrators to control the running service.